-In addition, IFRS 9 contains an option which allows an entity to designate a financial asset at fair value through profit or loss and an additional option to classify investments in equity instruments in a special 'equity - FVTOCI' category.
+In addition, IFRS 9 contains an option which allows an entity to designate a financial asset at FVTPL and an additional option to classify investments in equity instruments in a special 'equity - FVTOCl' category.

 'Get ready for IFRS 9: Classifying and measuring financial Instruments' is the first in a series of publications designed to get you ready for IFRS 9.
 In this issue we bring you up to speed on the Standard's new classification and measurement requirements.
-To obtain your copy, please get in touch with the IFRS contact in your local Grant Thornton office or go to www.grantthornton.global/en/ insights/articles/get-ready-for-ifrs-9/.
+To obtain your copy, please get in touch with the IFRS contact in your local Grant

+Thornton office or go to www.grantthornton.global/en/insights/articles/get-ready-for-ifrs-9/.